bastistician/polyCub/README.md

 product Gauss cubature rule `polyCub.SV()`.

-Note: There is also a function `circleCub.Gauss()` to calculate the integral of the bivariate Gaussian density over a *circular* domain (which requires nothing more than a single call of `pchisq()`).
+Note: There is also a function `circleCub.Gauss()` to calculate the integral of an *isotropic* Gaussian density over a *circular* domain (which requires nothing more than a single call of `pchisq()`).